graphql-community/graphql-directive-rest/README.md

 ## Introduction

-Graphql is often use to integrate with REST API.
+GraphQL is often used to integrate applications with REST API.
-Using this directive you can made integration without creating any resolvers :tada: :open_mouth:
+Using this directive allows you to make REST integrations without creating any resolvers :tada: :open_mouth:

 ## Table of Contents